innFactory/bootstrap-play2/doc/EndpointsAuth.md

 #### /v1/public/*

 - Public
-- Only Locations with a "publicMetric" will be returned in the "/distance/" Query
+- Only Locations will be returned in the "/distance/" Query
-- Only Metrics which are "public" can be access in "/materialized" Query
+- Actorsystem is public